kamal-manchanda/krikey-data-challenge/Part 2/README.md

 Hypothesis: Higher completion rate results in higher engagement/watch time

-How can we increase completion rate?
+How can we increase Engagement?

-Showing the relevant content to users
+1. Showing the relevant content to users => increasing CTR
+2. More personalized content => better completion rate

 ## Product recommendations: